3 Elements of Conversation

 Every conversation is an opportunity.
 Make each one count.
 Keep your words clear, your tone friendly, and your body language open.
 These small adjustments can lead to big changes in how people respond to you.

-3 More parts to consider
+3 More aspects to consider

 Every conversation relies on three essential elements: ethos, pathos, and logos.
 Together, they create a foundation for effective communication and influence.